How good are you at follow-up? You know that is where the money is.

 Consider your options for follow up.

-Email may be easiest and fastest.
+Email may be the easiest and fastest.
 In today’s social media savvy world, connecting online may be appropriate.

 And, so few of us receive handwritten notes that they are often remembered.